 The REDIRECT Authentication types are suitable only for web based SSO for browser-based application authentication use cases and are not suitable for use in out-of-band desktop application cases or contexts which require USER_PASS authentication.
 Use of any Authentication Provider other than USER_PASS when using additional Blackboard products such as Blackboard Drive or Mobile or native WebDAV will require provisioning of at least one USER_PASS authentication type (see help pages for Mobile and Blackboard Drive) or use of a custom authentication type provided by you or Consulting Services.

-For example, if you wish to configure an LDAP authentication provider for fallback you can follow the instructions found on the LDAP Authentication Type help page.
+For example, if you wish to configure an LDAP authentication provider for fallback you can follow the instructions found in the LDAP Authentication Type topic.
 If you wish to configure the local database, use the Learn Default authentication provider and ensure that you have loaded the user/password information in the Blackboard system.

 If your environment supports Kerberos, the use of a custom authentication type for Kerberos provided by Consulting may also be an alternative to configuring the LDAP or Default providers.